seumasmorrison/pywafo/pywafo/src/wafo/doc/tutorial_scripts/WAFO Chapter 2.md

-CHAPTER2 Modelling random loads and stochastic waves
+CHAPTER 2 - Modelling random loads and stochastic waves
 ====================================================

-Chapter2 contains the commands used in Chapter 2 of the tutorial and present some tools for analysis of random functions with respect to their correlation, spectral and distributional properties.
+Chapter 2 contains the commands used in Chapter 2 of the tutorial and present some tools for analysis of random functions with respect to their correlation, spectral and distributional properties.
 The presentation is divided into three
 examples:

-Example1 is devoted to estimation of different parameters in the model.
+Example 1 is devoted to estimation of different parameters in the model.
-Example2 deals with spectral densities and
+Example 2 deals with spectral densities and
-Example3 presents the use of WAFO to simulate samples of a Gaussian process.
+Example 3 presents the use of WAFO to simulate samples of a Gaussian process.

 Some of the commands are edited for fast computation.